Skip to content

 These also use the standard 8-byte HID report type with 17 buttons, a dpad, and two joysticks with 8-bit precision.
 Due to the button field having only 16 bits, the 17'th button (the C button) instead uses an unused bit in the dpad byte.

-This uses Nintendo's proprietary 48-byte HID report 0x30.
+This controller uses Nintendo's proprietary 48-byte HID report 0x30.

 Controller Performance Classes